 Triangles are similar when they are scaled, flipped or rotated versions of each other.

-A unit circle is a circle with radius of one and circumference of 2×π.
+A unit circle is a circle with radius of 1 and circumference of 2×π.

 Radians describe angle as well as circumference within the angle.
-For example, 2×π — full circle and full circumference, π/4 — stright angle and quarter of circumference.
+For example, 2×π — full circle and full circumference, π/2 — right angle and quarter of circumference.

-Here is a unit circle with sine and cosine for some angle x.
+Here is the unit circle with sine and cosine for some angle x.

-There is a convenient way to present tangens and secant on a unit circle.
+There is a convenient way to show tangens and secant on unit circle.

 Tangens is opposite over adjecent and secant is hypotenuse over adjecent.
-Proportions in diagram above are result of the adjecent side getting scaled up to 1.
+Devision to 1 is convenient so the adjecent is set to 1.

-There is a convenient way to present cotangens and cosecant on a unit circle.
+There is a convenient way to present cotangens and cosecant on the unit circle.

 Cotangens is adjecent over opposite and cosecant is hypotenuse over opposite.
-Proportions in diagram above are result of the opposite side getting scaled up to 1.
+Similarly fractions are eliminated by scaling the opposite to 1.

-Let's draw sine and cosine on a unit circle.
+Let's draw sine and cosine on the unit circle.

 Let there be a small increase in x, call it dx.
 Adding few lines forms a new triangle.